 Operators are the horse-power behind observables, providing an elegant, declarative solution to complex asynchronous tasks.
-This section contains all RxJS 5 operators, included with clear, executable examples in both JSBin and JSFiddle.
+This section contains all RxJS operators, included with clear, executable examples.
 Links to additional resources and recipes for each operator are also provided, when applicable.

 Without a solid base knowledge of how Observables work behind the scenes, it's easy for much of RxJS to feel like 'magic'.
 This section helps solidify the major concepts needed to feel comfortable with reactive programming and Observables.

 New to RxJS and reactive programming?
-In addition to the content found on this site, these excellent articles and videos will help jump start your learning experience!
+In addition to the content found on this site, these excellent resources will help jump start your learning experience!

 All references included in this GitBook are resources, both free and paid, that helped me tremendously while learning RxJS.
 If you come across an article or video that you think should be included, please use the edit this page link in the top menu and submit a pull request.
 Your feedback is appreciated!